Ramuneid/1.2-Support-in-Lithuania/README.md

 adresas = gauti_reiksme_pagal_pavadinima(blokas2, "Adresas")
 ```

-7. **Cleaning extracted values** – regular expressions and helper functions are used to remove unnecessary whitespace and page-specific text before the values are stored.
+7. **Clean extracted values**
+   Use regular expressions and helper functions to remove unnecessary whitespace and page-specific text.

-8. **Handling missing or failed results** – if an organisation cannot be found or a request fails, the script creates a structured empty record instead of interrupting the entire process.
+8. **Handle missing or failed results**
+   Create structured empty records where an organisation cannot be found or a request fails, rather than interrupting the entire process.

-9. **Updating the original dataset** – scraped values are matched back to the corresponding records in the source CSV using the normalised company code.
+9. **Update the original dataset**
+   Match scraped values back to source records using the normalised company code.

-10. **Exporting a timestamped result file** – the enriched dataset is written to a new UTF-8 CSV file, preserving the original data and creating a separate version for further analysis.
+10. **Export a timestamped result file**
+    Write the enriched dataset to a new UTF-8 CSV file, preserving the original source data.

 ##### Technical Flow

 `Input CSV` → `Filter target organisations` → `Normalise company codes` → `Build search URL` → `HTTP request with retry logic` → `Parse search results` → `Validate company code` → `Parse organisation page` → `Extract and clean attributes` → `Update original records` → `Export enriched CSV`

-The purpose of the scraping process was not only to collect additional information, but also to **automate a repetitive data enrichment workflow, introduce validation and error-handling logic, and transform semi-structured web content into structured data suitable for Power BI analysis**.
+The scraping workflow was designed not only to collect additional information, but also to **automate repetitive enrichment, introduce validation and error handling, and convert semi-structured web content into structured data suitable for Power BI analysis**.

 #### Public API and Web Data Connections with Power Query

-In addition to Python web scraping, Power Query was used to retrieve data from **public APIs and web-hosted data sources**.
+Power Query was also used to retrieve data from **public APIs and web-hosted data sources**.

-Wherever technically possible, direct connections to the original sources were preferred over manually downloaded local files.
-The objective was to create a **refreshable data extraction workflow** in which Power BI can retrieve updated source data and reapply the defined transformation steps during refresh.
+Where technically possible, direct connections to original sources were preferred over manually downloaded local files.
+The objective was to create a **refreshable extraction workflow** in which Power BI can retrieve updated data and reapply the defined transformation steps.

-The project integrates data from `data.gov.lt` open-data API endpoints, VMI Excel workbooks, JSON and CSV responses, and the enriched organisation data produced during the scraping process.
+The project integrates data from `data.gov.lt` API endpoints, VMI Excel workbooks, JSON and CSV responses, and organisation data enriched through Python.

-Different retrieval methods were used depending on how each source exposed its data:
+Different retrieval methods were used depending on the source format:

-- **Public API endpoints** – `data.gov.lt` was queried using URL parameters to filter records, select required fields, define date ranges, sort results, and specify output formats.
+- **Public API endpoints** – URL parameters were used to filter records, select fields, define date ranges, sort results, and specify output formats.
-- **JSON API responses** – JSON data was retrieved with `Web.Contents()` and parsed using `Json.Document()`.
+- **JSON API responses** – retrieved using `Web.Contents()` and parsed with `Json.Document()`.
-- **CSV API responses** – API results returned as CSV were retrieved with `Web.Contents()` and parsed using `Csv.Document()`.
+- **CSV API responses** – retrieved using `Web.Contents()` and parsed with `Csv.Document()`.
-- **Web-hosted Excel files** – VMI Excel workbooks were retrieved directly using `Web.Contents()` and processed with `Excel.Workbook()`.
+- **Web-hosted Excel files** – retrieved using `Web.Contents()` and processed with `Excel.Workbook()`.
-- **Web-hosted CSV files** – additional prepared datasets were connected directly to Power Query and incorporated into the transformation workflow.
+- **Web-hosted CSV files** – connected directly to Power Query and incorporated into the transformation workflow.

-This approach separates the **source data from the transformation logic**: external sources provide the data, while Power Query stores the repeatable steps required to clean, reshape, and prepare it for analysis.
+This approach separates the **source data from the transformation logic**: external providers supply the data, while Power Query stores the repeatable steps required to clean, reshape, and prepare it for analysis.

 The main technical steps were:

-1. **Connecting directly to external sources** – Power Query's `Web.Contents()` was used to retrieve data from public API endpoints and web-hosted files.
+1. **Connect directly to external sources**
-2. **Handling multiple data formats** – `Json.Document()` was used for JSON, `Csv.Document()` for CSV, and `Excel.Workbook()` for Excel.
+2. **Handle multiple data formats**
-3. **Filtering API data at source level** – where supported, query parameters were used to request only the records and fields required for the analysis.
+3. **Filter API data at source level**
-4. **Selecting relevant Excel worksheets dynamically** – the VMI workbook contains multiple worksheets.
-Power Query identifies the required sheets using their naming pattern instead of relying on one manually selected worksheet.
+4. **Select relevant Excel worksheets dynamically**
-5. **Expanding and transforming nested worksheet data** – selected Excel worksheets are expanded into a tabular structure and unnecessary workbook elements are removed.
+5. **Expand and transform nested worksheet data**
-6. **Standardising heterogeneous sources** – data from different providers and formats is cleaned and transformed into consistent analytical tables with appropriate identifiers, column structures, and data types.
-7. **Preparing fact and dimension tables** – transformed data is organised into tables with different analytical purposes, including the central support fact table and supporting recipient, municipality/population, and name dimensions.
+6. **Standardise heterogeneous sources**
+7. **Prepare fact and dimension tables**
-8. **Integrating the sources into the Power BI data model** – common identifiers are used to establish relationships between independently collected datasets.
+8. **Integrate sources into the Power BI data model**
-9. **Designing for refresh and automation** – direct source connections were prioritised so that updated data can be retrieved during Power BI refresh and the same transformation pipeline can be reapplied automatically.
+9. **Design for refresh and repeatability**

 ##### API Querying and Source-Level Filtering

-One of the main technical solutions was to perform filtering directly through the public API rather than retrieving the complete dataset and filtering it only after import.
+Where supported, filtering was performed directly through the public API rather than after importing the complete dataset.

-For example, the population data request defines the required municipality type, age group, sex, reporting period, selected fields, sorting, and output format:
+For example, the population-data request specifies the municipality type, age group, sex, reporting period, selected fields, sorting, and output format:

 ```powerquery
 Source =